-How to Choose A Paddle Board Paddle
+How To Choose a Paddle Board Paddle

 Paddle board shoppers often spend a lot of time and effort researching what board to buy, but leave paddle selection as an afterthought.
-Spending a little more time on choosing a paddle is well worth it for a simple reason: Your paddle will affect your performance and your enjoyment of stand up paddleboarding as much as the board you are riding on.
+Spending a little more time on choosing a paddle is well worth it for a simple reason: Your paddle will affect your performance and your enjoyment of stand up paddle boarding as much as the board you are riding on.

-The most frequently asked question we get is about paddle selection is What Size Paddle Board Paddle Should I Buy?
+The most frequently asked question we get is about paddle selection is What Size Paddle Should I Buy?
 The answer is simple: Most SUP paddles are adjustable for a wide range of rider heights, so you don’t generally need to worry about paddle length unless you are under 5 feet or well over 6 tall.
 Blade sizes for adult paddlers should ideally range from 85 to 95 square inches.
 A smaller blade leads to a faster paddling cadence, while a larger blade allows for slower but more powerful strokes.

 So once basic sizing considerations are addressed, what’s the key to choosing a SUP paddle?

 First, determine which of the basic type of paddle you can afford.

 - Aluminum shaft paddles are cheap but heavy.